Durand Line: Historical background

-The area through which the Durand Line runs has been inhabited by the indigenous Pashtuns since ancient times, at least since 500 B.C.
+The area through which the Durand Line runs has been inhabited by the indigenous Pashtuns since ancient times, at least since 500 BC.
 The Greek historian Herodotus mentioned a people called Pactyans living in and around Arachosia as early as the 1st millennium BC.
 The Baloch tribes inhabit the southern end of the line, which runs in the Balochistan region that separates the ethnic Baloch people.

 Arab Muslims conquered the area in the 7th century and introduced Islam to the Pashtuns.
 It is believed that some of the early Arabs also settled among the Pashtuns in the Sulaiman Mountains.
-It is important to note that these Pashtuns were historically known as "Afghans" and are believed to be mentioned by that name in Arabic chronicles as early as the 10th century.
+These Pashtuns were historically known as "Afghans" and are believed to be mentioned by that name in Arabic chronicles as early as the 10th century.
 The Pashtun area (known today as the "Pashtunistan" region) fell within the Ghaznavid Empire in the 10th century followed by the Ghurids, Timurids, Mughals, Hotakis, by the Durranis, and thereafter the Sikhs.

 In 1839, during the First Anglo-Afghan War, British-led Indian forces invaded Afghanistan and initiated a war with the Afghan rulers.
 Two years later, in 1842, the British were defeated and the war ended.
 The British again invaded Afghanistan in 1878, during the Second Anglo-Afghan War.
-The British were successful in installing an Amir – Abdur Rahman Khan and the Treaty of Gandamak was signed in 1880.
-Afghanistan ceded control of various frontier areas to the British Empire.
-In addition to having attained all of their geopolitical objectives the British withdrew.
+The British decided to accept a new Amir who was a British opponent – Abdur Rahman Khan and the Treaty of Gandamak was signed in 1880.
+Afghanistan ceded control of various frontier areas to India.
+The British failed in their objective to maintain a British resident in Kabul but having attained their other geopolitical objectives, the British withdrew.